NHS Private Patient Service Development 2020

 National updates for 2020

-Building a business case: how to recognise your market, product and create a space
+Building a business case: how to recognise your local market and create space

 Maximising your market potential